Mao Kobayashi (actress): Personal life

-Kobayashi was married to Takatoshi Horikoshi (aka Ichikawa Ebizō XI), an actor.
-Kobayashi had two children, a daughter Reika and a son Kangen Horikoshi.

 Illness and death

 Kobayashi was diagnosed with breast cancer in October 2014 but kept her illness a secret.
 On 9 June 2016, her husband announced her condition at a press conference after the tabloid, Sports Hochi, ran a front-page scoop about her ordeal.
 The cancer had reached stage four and spread to her bones and lungs.
 In November 2016, the BBC announced that she was one of the BBC's '100 Women 2016' — a list of inspirational and influential women for 2016 — after she started a blog about her illness and how she was dealing with it.
 Titled 'Kokoro', it became one of the most popular blogs in Japan.

 Kobayashi died of cancer on 22 June 2017.